Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

        Note: Publishers take steps to prevent local caching of their content, i.e. including appropriate response headers on their site to restrict caching.
      -

+   * - Called for
+     - Elements and attributes of COUNTER Reports that are delivered only when a report consumer requests their inclusion.
+An example from the main Code of Practice is the inclusion of Access_Method in a Platform Report.
+     -

    * - Central Index
      - Also known as a Discovery Index.
 A collection of locally-hosted, consistently indexed metadata and content harvested from multiple external metadata and content sources, frequently including a library’s catalog and repository metadata, and usually representing a significant portion of the library’s collection.
      -